jeonghonkim/IBM_Data_Engineering/README.md

 You will learn Python fundamentals, including data structures and data analysis, complete hands-on exercises throughout the course modules, and create a final project to demonstrate your new skills.

-3. Python Project for Data Engineering - [In Progress] This mini-course is intended to apply foundational Python skills by implementing different techniques to collect and work with data.
+3. Python Project for Data Engineering - [Completed] This mini-course is intended to apply foundational Python skills by implementing different techniques to collect and work with data.
 Assume the role of a Data Engineer and extract data from multiple file formats, transform it into specific datatypes, and then load it into a single source for analysis.
 Continue with the course and test your knowledge by implementing webscraping and